andrewlau624/multiplayer-rps/README.md

 # multiplayer-rps
-A simple multiplayer Rock, Paper, Scissors game developed with Express.js, Node.js, Socket.io, and JavaScript
+A simple multiplayer Rock, Paper, Scissors game developed with Express.js, Node.js, Socket.io, and JavaScript for me and my roommates